 - To appoint teachers who have experience in teaching work.

-- To arrange for promotion or transfer-related works in education administration and teachers.
+- To arrange for promotion or transfer-related work in education administration and teachers.

 - The Central Advisory Board of Education should be given more powers to CABE.